StarCrossed, by Elizabeth C. Bunce (Oct. 1, Scholastic/Levine)

 * Hunger, by Jackie Kessler (Oct.
 18, Harcourt/Graphia)

 Jackie Kessler takes on a serious teen issue in the first of a new series.
 Lisabeth is an anorexic 17-year-old who is given the job of Famine, one of the Four Horsemen of the Apocalypse.
 Her travels force her to see hunger among people for whom it is a curse rather than a choice as she learns to use her newfound powers.
-A portion of the proceeds from
+A portion of the proceeds from Hunger will be donated to the National Eating Disorders Association.
+Next up, in 2011: Rage, which will tackle self-injury.

 * Nightshade, by Andrea Cremer (Oct.
 19, Philomel)